Sequential Cohort Selection under Uncertainty: Policy Optimization

-\paragraph{Gradient Calculation.} The policy optimisation problem is not a typical supervised learning problem.
+\textbf{Gradient Calculation.} This optimization problem is not a typical supervised learning problem.
 Consequently, we must explicitly approximate the expected utility gradient.
-We start with the expected utility of the policy:
+We start with the expected utility of the policy.

 where $U(\Pact, \Pfeat)$, given by equation \ref{eq:U_ax}, is approximated by sampling from the outcome prediction model $P(\Pout \mid \Pact, \Pfeat)$.

 To optimize the policy using gradient ascent, we need to compute the gradient of \( U(\pol, P) \) with respect to the parameters \( \theta \) of the policy.
 This gradient provides a direction for adjusting \( \theta \) to maximize \( U(\pol_\theta, P) \):